 -La Guitarra: its history goes back to 1962, when Jimmy Rena and his wife Mano launched the first jazz club in the Costa Brava at Canadell beach; they named it la Guitarra.

 - Formigues battle, thirteenth century.

-ACTIVITIES IN PALAFRUGELL JULY 2018 Activities for the month of July 2019 in Palafrugell (Calella, Llafranc, Tamariu, Llofriu, Ermedàs).
-Music, dance, theater, concerts, markets, exhibitions, guided tours, havaneres, crematies, crafts, art, exhibitions, competitions, workshops, marches and much more!
+ACTIVITIES IN PALAFRUGELL NOVEMBER 2019 Activities for the month of November 2019 in Palafrugell (Calella, Llafranc, Tamariu, Llofriu, Ermedàs).
+Music, dance, theater, concerts, markets, exhibitions, guided tours, crafts, art, exhibitions, competitions, workshops and much more!
 We’re waiting for you in Palafrugell!
-We also can follow in www.facebook.com/turisme.palafrugell or to www.palafrugellcultura.cat Activities of [...]+ MORE
+We also can follow in www.facebook.com/turisme.palafrugell or to www.palafrugellcultura.cat ACTIVITIES OF NOVEMBER 2019 [...]+ MORE

 Embarrassed, I apologized to those seated around me as I sat down to what I can only describe as one of the most memorable meals of my life… http://thewanderinggourmand.com/flors-violes-festival-in-palafrugell-spain/+ MORE

 SPAIN’S HIDDEN GEM – LA PETITA COSTA BRAVA BY George Keegan Stretching along Spain’s eastern seaboard in Catalonia (spelt Catalunya in Catalan) is the very beautiful Costa Brava.
 There are some 220km of coastline stretching right up to the French border containing many areas of natural beauty.
 It has a mild Mediterranean climate meaning [...]+ MORE